Mom, You Cooked My Pumpkin!

 I quickly pointed out that the sliced, roasted pumpkin on the baking sheet was not one of their precious Jack O’Lanterns purchased at a corn maze.

 Kids get really freaked out if they think you cooked one of their toys.
+I did cook a Lego once but that was a mistake.

 It isn’t that different from butternut squash or other winter squashes.
 It is a pain to peel, and since I am lazy, I use a recipe that allows me to cook it with the peel on.

-It makes a beautiful side dish with a whopping 502% of your daily value of Vitamin A. See here:
+This roasted sugar pumpkin makes a beautiful side dish with a whopping 502% of your daily value of Vitamin A. See here:

 After you have roasted the pumpkin, you can peel it and toss it in a salad or in some pasta.
 It really tastes like comfort food.